lucaslpmoura/IMRXT1050_Ecompass/README.md

 5. Run in debug mode

 There will be also information in the serial console.
 By default it uses the UART port, but you can change it to semihost mode in the project configurations.
-By default it uses DHCP to find an suitable IP address, but you can change LWIP configurations to set an fixed address.
+It uses DHCP to find an suitable IP address, but you can change LWIP configurations to set an fixed address.

 ## Usage ##